Table Saw vs Circular Saw for Beginners

 Most table saws are used for woodwork and are very easy to use.
 These allow you to make specific angular and crosscuts for absolute precision.

-All table saws cut in a straight line but most have the ability to tile their saw blade relative to the tabletop it is on.
-This allows you to cut miter angles in a dead straight line.
+All table saws cut in a straight line which means they have a far greater rip capacity for ripping boards, but most can tilt their saw blade relative to its tabletop.
+This allows you to cut miter angles in a dead straight line if need be.

 It is easy to adjust the blade for more accurate cuts due to its guardrails on either side.
 Depending on your desired cut size, you can turn and lock the blade in place with the built-in crank.